retosjalisco/mujeres-empoderadas/README.md

 **Nuestra Misión**

-> *Ofrecemos soluciones tecnológicas que permiten a las empresas digitalizar y mejorar sus procesos institucionales mediante la incorporación de tecnologías modernas, creativas e innovadoras..
+> *Ofrecemos soluciones tecnológicas que permiten a las empresas digitalizar y mejorar sus procesos institucionales mediante la incorporación de tecnologías modernas, creativas e innovadoras...
 [Nicotina Estudio](http://www.nicotinaestudio.com)*

 ##Licencia

-Copyright 2014 Nicotina Estudio
+Copyright 2016 Nicotina Estudio

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.